caraya/xml-workflow/markdown-source/tools.md

 $ npm install -g grunt-cli
 ```

 The -g flag will install this globally, as opposed to installing it in the project director.

-Now that we have the required sotfware installed we can move ahead and create our configiuration files.
+Now that we have the required sotfware installed we can move ahead and create our configuration files.

-### Optional: Ruby and SASS
+## Optional: Ruby, SCSS-Lint and SASS

-The only external dependencies you need to worry about are Ruby and SASS.
+The only external dependencies you need to worry about are Ruby, SCSS-Lint and SASS.
 Ruby comes installe in most (if not all) Macintosh and Linux systems; an [installer for Windows](http://rubyinstaller.org/) is also available.

+SASS (syntactically awesome style sheets) are a superset of CSS that brings to the table enhancements to CSS that make life easier for designers and the people who have to create the stylesheets.
+I've taken advantage of these features to simplify my stylesheets and to save myself from repetitive and tedious tasks.

+SASS, the main tool, is written in Ruby and is available as a Ruby Gem.

 To install SASS, open a terminal/command window and type: